GehanFonseka/ITP_Project_FashionHub/README.md

 - Customize report searches by various criteria (e.g., daily sales).
 - Navigate a user-friendly dashboard that consolidates all financial activities.
 - Benefit from robust data validation and error handling for accurate financial reports.

-## 2. Customer Support Management
-Designed to streamline support processes, this module offers:
-- Automatic ticket generation with unique IDs for support inquiries.
-- Real-time ticket tracking for customers and agents.
-- A chatbot for instant support, with escalation to human agents when necessary.
-- Comprehensive ticket history reports, available for download.
-- Intuitive dashboards that consolidate all support-related activities.
-- Data validation measures for accurate ticket submission.

 ## 3. Clothing Management
 This system simplifies inventory management by:
 - Automatically adjusting stock levels in real-time based on sales.